I was a successful journalist when a doctor first handed me opioids

 Editor’s note: After reading Mother Jones reporter Julia Lurie‘s work on the opioid crisis, a former journalist contacted us with his own story of addiction.
 The following is his narrative, in his own words.
 In order to protect his privacy, we have not included his name.

 On a sunny September morning in 2012, my wife and I returned to our apartment from walking our eldest daughter to her first day of kindergarten.
-When we entered our home, in the Washington, D.C. suburb of Greenbelt, Maryland, I immediately felt that something was off.
+When we entered our home, in the Washington, DC, suburb of Greenbelt, Maryland, I immediately felt that something was off.
 My Xbox 360 and Playstation 3 were missing.

 My wife ran to the bedroom, where drawers were open, clothing haphazardly strewn about.
 It was less than a minute before a wave of terror washed over me: My work backpack was gone.
 Inside that bag were notebooks and my ID for getting into work at NBC News Radio, where I was an editor.
 But the most important item in my life was in that bag: my prescription bottle of Oxycodone tablets.